brunovjk/vjkNFT/README.md

 Our program consists of a group of smart contracts, which automatically interact with a single smart contract: `VjkNFT.sol`, and a react application to interact with this contract:

 - `Swaper.sol` Contract responsible for swapping ETH for ChainLink token.
-All automation of our software is done using tools supported by ChainLink Labs.
+All automation of our software is done using tools supported by ChainLink.
 Before starting any process, we need ChainLink Token.
 - `APIConsumer.sol` Contract responsible for interviewing Kenny West, and returning us an epic quote, hehe.
 - `VRF.sol` Contract responsible for requesting some random numbers using ChainLink VRF, with those numbers, the same contract creates a unique SVG.
 - `VjkNFT.sol` Main contract responsible for automating the entire process and storing the entire collection of NFTs and profits after creating them.